SebastianMertens-sebmer/Facebook-Birthday-Bot/README.md

 <p>Source: <a href="https://medium.com/@ManHay_Hong/how-to-create-a-telegram-bot-and-send-messages-with-python-4cf314d9fa3e">@ManHay_Hong</a> Thanks.</p>
 <p>Feel free to fork or write me ideas. <a href="mailto:becomebasti@gmail.com">becomebasti@gmail.com</a></p>
 <blockquote>
 <p><strong>Disclaimer</strong>: Please Note that this is a research project.
 I am by no means responsible for any usage of this tool.
 Use on your own behalf.
-I’m also not responsible if your accounts get banned due to extensive use of this tool. <strong>License</strong></p>
+I’m also not responsible if your accounts get banned due to extensive use of this tool. <strong>License GNU GPLv3</strong></p>
 </blockquote>